-Your KBC Insurance agent advises on savings and investment products offered by KBC Insurance.
-The big advantage of this approach is that your KBC Insurance agent only advises on products he or she knows well.
-More specifically, you can turn to your KBC Insurance agent for unit-linked life insurance (Class 23) and guaranteed-interest life insurance (Class 21) products.
+Your KBC Insurance agent, as a tied agent of KBC Insurance, only provides advice on savings and investment products offered by KBC Insurance.
+The main benefit of this approach is that they only provide advice on products they know well.
+More specifically, you can turn to your KBC Insurance agent for unit-linked life insurance (class 23) and guaranteed-interest life insurance (class 21) products.

 What does product advice from your KBC Insurance agent consist of?

 The advice your KBC Insurance agent will provide you on savings-linked and investment-type insurance products always takes the form of product advice.

 Product advice consists of the following:

 - Advice in line with your investment profile and your personal sustainability preferences for investing

 - Evaluation of your level of knowledge and experience